mongodb/mongo-python-driver/doc/tools.rst

   `MongoEngine <http://mongoengine.org/>`_ is another ORM-like layer on top of PyMongo.
 It allows you to define schemas for documents and query collections using syntax inspired by the Django ORM.
-The code is available on `github
+The code is available on `GitHub
   <http://github.com/mongoengine/mongoengine>`_; for more information, see
   the `tutorial <http://docs.mongoengine.org/en/latest/tutorial.html>`_.